Department:Lancaster Environment Centre

 Curriculum Design: Outline Syllabusback to top

-In this combination of an introductory lectures and workshops, you will have the opportunity to assess "primary data" on global warming and assess how this baseline data relates to treatment of the topic by politicians and the media.
+In this combination of an introductory lectures and workshops, you will have the opportunity to assess data on global warming and its effects on matters of day to day concern.
+We will also assess treatment of this topic by politicians and the media.
 The course work assessment will also be introduced this week.